chung-leong/react-seq/examples/media-cap/README.md

 > combined with a try...finally block.

 Another thing that you might wonder about is the fate of the second generator, the one created due to strict mode.
-What happens when a piece of async code gets permanently stuck, waiting for a promise that would never get fulfilled?
+What happens when a piece of async code gets permanently stuck waiting for a promise that would never get fulfilled?
 The answer is...it's pining for the fjords.
 Stone dead, in another word.
+The generator is no more.
+It has ceased to be.
-There are no more external references to any part of the generator after it has reached the `await` statement.
-All associated objects therefore become eligible for garbage collection.
-The generator effectively is no longer there.
+As there are no more external references to any part of the generator after it has reached the `await` statement, all associated objects become eligible for garbage collection.
+The generator has become an ex-generator.

 ## Final Thoughts